mhagiwara/paper-reviews/morph.md

   - Evaluation on SemEval 2012 Task 4 (Chinese similarity estimation task), Spearman correlation and Kendall's tau, higher than monolingual models and other tf.idf.
   - NER evaluation (OntoNotes v4.0) 0.11 F-value increase, Alignment Error Rates (AER) based on naive word alignment by cosine similarity
   - Phrase-based SMT - add one feature (average of word representation vectors) -> 0.48 BLEU increase over baseline

+* Eric H. Huang, et al. Improving Word Representations via Global Context and Multiple Word Prototypes.
+ACL 2012. http://nlp.stanford.edu/pubs/HuangACL12.pdf
+  - Local context (discriminate the correct word from other random words) + Global context (weighted average of all word vectors in the document + one layer NN)
+  - Vectors learned faster when using mini-batch L-BFGS compared to stochastic gradient descent
+  - multi-prototype neutral language model: represent context by a weighted average of the context words' vectors, then use spherical k-means to cluster (k = 10) evaluated by new dataset (word similarity in context)
+  - Normalization: dictionary of 30K frequent words in Wikipedia.
+Infrequent number tokens are replaced to "DG" -> rare number tokens are mapped to NUMBER token. other tokens are mapped to UNKNOWN token
+  - Model less constrained by syntax and is more semantic.